 There is no requirements to document the student's full school, training and work schedule (other than the school timetable) in a particular way, however the parties must be able to show, at audit, a schedule has been developed and the parties have agreed to it.

 Parties may find a written schedule may assist in ensuring all parties are aware of their details of their agreement.
 The ATF-023 Education, Training and Employment Schedule (ETES) for school-based apprenticeships and traineeships form may be used by any of the schooling sectors.
-Please note the Independent and Catholic schooling sectors require that this form be completed and submitted to the sector.

 Impact for school-based apprentices